dzahanam/evapp/README.md

 # evapp
 Application for events and conferences.
-In simple way check schedule and speaker's bio.
+In a simple way check schedule and speaker's bio.